 CHAPLAINCY SERVICES STRATEGIC COMMUNITY PARTNERS

-The proclamation of the word to broken spirits opens the blind eyes and the deaf ears to the unlimited possibilities within the grasp of the youth and their families.
+The proclamation of the word broken spirits opens blind eyes and deaf ears to the unlimited possibilities within the grasp of the youth and their families.
 Invite DJJ Youth and their families to your worship service.

 Chaplaincy Services promotes the teaching of prayer, meditation, study and service.

-The four spiritual disciplines offer DJJ youth the opportunity to explore and embrace their own spirituality; to be responsible for their own decisions.
+Four spiritual disciplines allow DJJ youth to explore and embrace their spirituality: to be responsible for their own decisions.

-A youth may benefit greatly from your 90-day commitment to be a spiritual guide who encourages the youth to remain on the straight path, to commit to become a law-abiding citizen, a servant in his community and to remain faithful to God.
+Youth may benefit significantly from your 90-day commitment as a spiritual guide who encourages youth to remain on the path, become law-abiding citizens and servants in their community, and stay faithful to God.